 - AeroSpace Network (ASN) Distance Learning Broadcast Center— Developed with $10 million FAA Airway Science grant to equip interactive video classroom; satellite uplink to permit sharing aviation education and flight instruction materials with network of collegiate aviation programs and development of computer-based instructional tools; provides support for worldwide distance delivery to students in Space Studies and Aviation Master’s programs

 Clifford Hall (Institute for Earth System Science)

-- 360 Air Traffic Control Tower Simulator — addition to ATC program to integrate controllers in a realistic environment; controllers train to operate in the busiest airports in aviation
+- 360 Air Traffic Control Tower Simulator — addition to ATM program to integrate controllers in a realistic environment; controllers train to operate in the busiest airports in aviation

 - A new graduate program in Earth System Science and Policy is being offered at UND.
 Students can earn a Master of Science, Master of Environmental Management, or a Doctor of Philosophy degree

 - Center for UAS Training and Education Lab (currently under construction).
 This laboratory will accommodate the UAS library with the latest publications and news articles, computers with access to our main database, and much more.

 - Based at Grand Forks International Airport, six miles from campus; shuttle bus runs hourly between campus and flight training center

 - thirteen-building flight training complex of more than 185,000 sq. ft. on 13.6 acres — instructional! administrative (39,334 sq. ft.); maintenance/shops (75,287 sq. ft.); hangars (79,780 sq. ft.)